 Hispanic Heritage Month highlights the achievements and contributions of Latinxs across the United States—and beyond.
 Most people know about pop icons including Jennifer Lopez, Selena, and Demi Lovato; political powerhouses like Sonia Sotomayor and Alexandria Ocasio-Cortez; legends like EGOT winner Rita Moreno; sports heroes including Oscar de la Hoya and Mariano Rivera; and other famous Hispanic Americans.
 But Hispanic Heritage Month also shines a light on the broader (and lesser-known) accomplishments of Latinxs across genres.
-From Latinxs lighting up Hollywood (in front of and behind the screen) to books penned by LatinX authors, to diverse Latin foods and music and so much more, Latinxs have contributed to every facet of American society.
+From Latinxs lighting up Hollywood (in front of and behind the screen) in movies to books penned by LatinX authors, to diverse Latin foods and music and so much more, Latinxs have contributed to every facet of American society.
 Read on to learn more about what is Hispanic Heritage Month and how Latinxs have helped define American culture.

 What is Hispanic Heritage Month?

 According to the Hispanic Heritage Month official website, it is observed: “by celebrating the histories, cultures, and contributions of American citizens whose ancestors came from Spain, Mexico, the Caribbean, and Central and South America.”
 For generations, Latinxs have contributed to the food, music, business, science, and culture that we know as American, and the 30 days that make up Hispanic Heritage Month each fall is just one opportunity to showcase these achievements.

 Latinxs are the country’s second-largest racial or ethnic group, behind white non-Hispanics according to the latest 2020 census.
 Latinxs now account for 18.7 percent of the U.S. population up 2.4 percent in the previous decade with 62.1 million Latinxs living across America with big concentrations in New York, California, Texas, and Florida.

 When is Hispanic Heritage Month?